-Click on the resources below to learn more about each one.
+Click on the resources below to learn more about each topic.
 You can also use the search bar above.

 Down Syndrome & Autism

 Autism is a disorder that affects the brain’s normal development of social and communication skills.
 The CDC states that one in every 68 children in the general population is on the autism spectrum.
 It is believed that up to 18 percent (some research suggests up to 39 percent) of individuals with Down syndrome also have autism spectrum disorder.

 Learn more about Down syndrome & Autism symptoms, potential challenges, and additional support below: